manojks1/flowmodule6/README.md

 1)Clone this repository to your local machine.

-2)Open the nft-mint.cdc file in your code editor or IDE.
+2)Open the mint nft.cdc file in your code editor or IDE.

 3)Modify the metadata dictionary to include the metadata for your NFTs, such as the name, description, and image URL.

-4)Modify the mintNFT function to specify the total number of NFTs you want to mint and the price of each NFT.
+4)Modify the mint NFT function to specify the total number of NFTs you want to mint and the price of each NFT.

-5)Save the nft-mint.cdc file.
+5)Save the mint nft.cdc file.

 6)Open a terminal window and navigate to the directory where you cloned this repository.